-Amortization of intangible assets is primarily associated with our acquisitions of Fusion Outsourcing Services (Proprietary) Limited ("Fusion") in June 2012, Value Edge Research Services Private Limited ("Value Edge") in June 2016, Denali Sourcing Services Inc. ("Denali") in January 2017, and MTS HealthHelp Inc. and its subsidiaries ("HealthHelp") in March 2017, and CEPROCS S.R.L. ("CEPROCS") in December 2021.
+Amortization of intangible assets is primarily associated with our acquisitions of Fusion in June 2012, Value Edge Research Services Private Limited ("Value Edge") in June 2016, Denali Sourcing Services Inc. ("Denali") in January 2017, MTS HealthHelp Inc. and its subsidiaries ("HealthHelp") in March 2017, Vuram in July 2022, The Smart Cube in December 2022, OptiBuy in December 2022 and amortization of intangible assets associated with business transfers from CEPROCS in December 2021 and a large insurance company in October 2022.

-Other Income.
-Net
+Other Income, Net